RIB CAGE ANATOMY

 • Curves upward and forward to meet at the xiphoid process

-• Accommodates lung expansion during breathing
+• Accommodates your lung expansion during breathing

 Costal Margin